donalbonny/Genomics-learning-resource/Command ine Tools for Genomics Data Science/Week _2.md

  1. How many alignments does bam file contain?
      ```samtools flagstat sample.bam```
-     21457214 + 0 in total (QC-passed reads + QC-failed reads)

-2. sort file for indexing, for visualization
+2. Sort file for indexing, for visualization

 ```nohup samtools sort input.bam input.sorted.bam &```

 This is quite extensive
 'nohup' (no hangup) that's to prevent any interruption from the curretn terminal to be transmitted.